Before You Leave

 Our target re-opening date is December 21 (weather dependent), when our Winter Loop will be open for winter riding and hiking.
 The Winter Loop is the only maintained trail loop for the winter season.
 It is marked with signage on the trail posts.
 We appreciate your support, and the trails and other users thank you too!

 You really can do it all at Kelso, and you can do it all year long!
 With tons of forest trails to try out, a lakeside boardwalk to wander and a variety of lookout points with awe-inspiring views, many of our visitors feel they need to come back to this park again and again to keep exploring!

-The Kelso Winter Loop (6.3 km) is now open for hiking and biking during the winter!
+The Kelso Winter Loop (6.3 km) will be open for hiking and biking during the winter!
 The Winter Loop will only be open when conditions and weather are permitting, as trails need to be frozen and firm, and can be closed without notice.
 The access gate on Steeles Road will indicate if the trail is open or closed.

 Goats and horses and hawks, oh my!
 Come to Mountsberg for a hike and stay a little longer than you planned for the barn animals and birds of prey at the Mountsberg Raptor Centre.
 This park is perfect for families, with a play barn that was built for children, some easy trails, like the Wildlife Walkway (1.6 km), and some more challenging trails, like the Pioneer Creek Trail (6.5 km).

 It is often said that great things come in small packages, and that couldn’t be more true of Mount Nemo.
 This park has only a couple of trails and they are a little short, but what it lacks in duration, it makes up in adventure and views.
 Whether you are a hiker or a climber, you’re sure to leave Mount Nemo with a totally new perspective on the area.